JoaqSnow/joaqsnowceamls26.github.io/pages/about-me.md

   bio: |
     Bonjour I am Joaquin (WA-keen), a Mechatronics Engineer student in the CEAMLS SAIRI program!!

-    I Am pursuing a career in Project Management concentrating in the construction field; with the main goal of creating and running my own training facility called " Temple Fitness/Run".
+    I Am pursuing a career in Management looking toward project,construction, or engineering; with the main goal of creating and running my own training facility called " Temple Fitness/Run".
     What AI research will do for me ,specifically the Project I am working on , (Check out my Project tab), will allow me to take a glimpse into the future of how AI will be implemented into construction.